Is an OWI Considered a Misdemeanor Crime or Felony in Wisconsin?

 Is an OWI a misdemeanor or felony in Wisconsin

-Wisconsin OWI penalties are getting stiffer.
-As of January 2017, your 4th DUI Wisconsin penalty is now classified as a felony, and you could face up to six years in prison.
+Wisconsin OWI penalties have gotten stiffer.
+As of January 2017, your 4th DUI Wisconsin penalty is classified as a felony, and you could face up to six years in prison.
 Fines and jail time are mandatory if you are convicted of your fourth OWI, and additional OWIs carry increasing penalties.
 Your 5th or 6th conviction carries prison sentences as high as ten years and fines of $25,000.
 Having a felony on your record will seriously limit your job options.
 You will also be prohibited from owning a firearm and may have difficulty traveling abroad and receiving social benefits or parental rights.
+Needless to say, having an attorney at your back is a must if you want to protect your future rights.

 You Are Only Guilty If You Are Convicted